GodsDusk/labex-cli/README.md

 pip install --editable .
 ```

-After installation, the repository can now be removed.
-The CLI will be available.
+After installation, the repository can not be deleted.
+The CLI will not work if the repository is deleted.

 ## Usage